Modern metro in Lisbon

 Metro trains run at four-minute intervals all day (except possibly late at night, when an interval of eight minutes is acceptable).
 Load variations can be compensated for by changing train lengths.

-While building a heavy-rail metro in an existing city is a very expensive proposition (although quite reasonable when compared to some recent urban highway construction projects), the costs can be controlled in the construction of a new city.
-The ability to combine the installation of water, sewer, power, communication, and transport infrastructure without having to work around existing installed infrastructure is a major simplification and probably cuts costs by half or more.
+While building a heavy-rail metro in an existing city is a very expensive proposition (although quite reasonable when compared to some recent urban highways), the costs can be controlled in the construction of a new city.
+The ability to combine the installation of water, sewer, power, communication, and transport infrastructure without having to work around existing installed infrastructure is a major simplification.
 The tunnels can be built using simple cut-and-fill techniques, work can proceed around the clock without disturbing residents, and considerable use of prefabricated concrete components should simplify and speed the process.
 False-work, the bane of construction projects within cities, is nearly eliminated if unrestricted cut-and-fill operations are possible.

 High SpeedThe running time between stops is 43 seconds, with a maximum speed of 62 MPH (100 km/hr) being reached.
 Assuming a loiter of 12 seconds at each stop, the average stop-to-stop time is 55 seconds.
 The average speed of the metro system, including stops, is about 30 MPH (50 km/hr).
 This is extraordinarily good for an urban transportation system.

-24-Hour ServiceThe system must operate around the clock because it is the only way (besides bicycling) to reach areas that are beyond walking distance.
+24-Hour ServiceThe system must operate around the clock because it is the only way aside from bicycling to reach areas that are beyond walking distance.

 Free ServicePassenger transport should be a universal public service financed from general city revenues.
 Visitors could be charged a hotel tax if the costs of providing for their transport must be recovered.
-No-fare systems are easy to use and impose no additional delays on the passenger.
+No-fare systems impose no unnecessary delays or inconvenience on the passenger.
 Alternatively, freight rates could be set high enough to cover the total cost of operating the metro system.

 Local TransportWithin the districts, all trips are on foot (not more than 10 minutes) or by bicycle (less than 5 minutes).

 Mixed ModesThe design does not require the use of bicycles to achieve fast and efficient transport.
 However, in all but very hilly country, the needs of the bicyclist should be kept high on the list of considerations.
-Unfortunately, few climates are sufficiently mild to permit year-round bicycling, so the transport system must be capable of handling all transport needs during periods of inclement weather.
-During good weather, the use of bicycles can greatly reduce the load and is pleasant and healthy.
+Unfortunately, few climates are sufficiently mild to permit comfortable year-round bicycling, so the transport system must be capable of handling all transport needs during periods of inclement weather.
+During good weather, bicycling is pleasant and healthy.

 Other human-powered vehicles would be used as advantageous, including large-wheeled tricycles (for the elderly), push carts, bicycle rickshaws, etc. Small cart-sized battery-powered vehicles are permitted where their use is essential; there would come to be quite a few of these, but they would not dominate the streetscape because they are quiet and slow.